Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Experiments

-We train all models on each database for $5$ epochs with gradient ascent (using mini-batches of length $100$).
-The learning rate of the gradient ascent optimization of parameters was tuned for each model using the validation subset of each database (we generally found the saccade-driven models preferred higher rates, while whole-image models worked better with lower rates).
-For any model that used the NWTA activation—the GPC-\emph{nwta}, the GPC-\emph{fov}, and all MPC circuits-we tuned—for each database for each model (using development data)—the number of winners in the range of $N_w = [10, 20]$ (often finding that the value of $N_w=15$ yielded good results in general).
-Unless stated otherwise, all saccade-driven models, i.e., GPC-\emph{fov} and all MPC models, used $K =10$ saccades.
+We train all models on each database for up to $100$ epochs\footnote{The patch-level models were trained in a streaming/episodic fashion; a mini-batch was sampled, randomly with replacement, from the dataset in one iteration.
+All such models were trained for $20,000$ iterations.} with gradient ascent (using mini-batches of length $200$).
+The learning rate of the gradient ascent optimization of parameters was tuned for each model using the validation subset of each database (we generally found the iterative patch-level models preferred higher rates, while whole-image models worked better with lower rates).
+Unless stated otherwise, all saccade-driven models, i.e., GPC-\emph{fov} and MPC, were given a glimpse budget between $K=15$-$60$ saccades (it was found that training could make use of smaller budgets, e.g., $K=15$, whereas test-time processing benefited from larger budgets, e.g., $K=60$).